jbroerken/mrhcore/doc/source/P_Service_Handling/P_Service_Starting.rst

 Failing to Launch
 -----------------
-The behaviour for a failed platform service launch depends on the platform service type.
+The behaviour for a failed platform service launch depends on the :doc:`platform service type <P_Service_Types>`.
 Non-essential platform services are ignored, while essential services cause mrhcore to terminate.